datanav/docs/pricing.rst

      - 125.00

 .. [#] Geo-replicated backup is included in cloud environments.
+.. [#] Flexi subscriptions compute can be increased or decreased in 4 compute increments at $1300 pr increment.
+Minimum 8 compute.
 .. [#] 1-year fixed price option available.
 50% data price reduction for the fixed data amount, with 100% price increase for data exceeding the fixed data amount.
 Number of computes is determined by the maximum of fixed data amount and actual data amount.
 .. [#] SLA is billed for minimum 50GB data and a maximum of 300GB.
 .. [#] Contact support for Premium SLA.